© Civic Mapper, LLC 2018

 Interested in running the calculator programmatically?
 You can access the formula through our Calculator API.

-ecosystem viability.
-It's important to understand that not 100% of the available water may pass through the generator,
+It's important to understand that not 100% of the available water may pass through the generator, and that

-Please note these calculators are a guide only and are not intended as a replacement for field measurements or surveys.
-Please verify the information obtained through these calculators independently.
-In compiling this information, NYSERDA and Bard College have utilized publicly available data.
-NYSERDA and Bard College have endeavored to ensure that the supplied calculations and information are based on valid assumptions and approaches, but take no responsibility for any error or defect therein.
-NYSERDA and Bard College shall not be liable for any loss or damage arising from the use or reliance of any data supplied by these calculators.
+While Bard College has endeavored to ensure that the supplied calculations and information are based on valid assumptions and approaches, outputs from the calculator are meant to guide only.
+Users should verify the information obtained through the calculator independently.
+Bard College takes no responsibility for any error or defect therein.
+Bard College shall not be liable for any loss or damage arising from the use or reliance of any data supplied by the calculator.

 This calculator will guide you through these steps: